steqeq/0000/docs/tutorials/install/linux/index.md

-# Deploy ROCm on Linux
+# Install ROCm on Linux

 Start with {doc}`/deploy/linux/quick_start` or follow the detailed instructions below.